cloudflare/cloudflare-docs/content/learning-paths/defense-in-depth/connect-networks/_index.md

 # Connect networks to Cloudflare

-After connecting your devices to Zero Trust, you can route private network and application traffic from these devices to Cloudflare.
+After connecting your devices to Cloudflare, you can route their traffic through your DNS, network, and HTTP policies.
+However, not every device can run a Zero Trust client.
+This module offers detail on connecting networks to Cloudflare to apply policies.

 ## Objectives